CyrETIENNE/Parametric_Timer/README.md

    10. GHDL has been successfully installed.

 ### 4. Run the tests
 4.1.
 Open *cmd*.
-Set the working directory by typing : *cd <path>* where <path> is the path of my Github repository that you downloaded and extracted.
+Set the working directory by typing : *cd #path#* where #path# is the path of my Github repository that you downloaded and extracted in the frist step.

 4.2.
 Run the tests by typing : *python3 run.py*